Updated: Aug 23

 I am writing this as Martin is sleeping comfortable in his bed.
 This will be his last night with us.
 My heart is breaking.

 After months of his health slowly going down, we discover stones in his gallbladder.
 He wasn’t going to pass them naturally as they are calcified.
 A surgery to remove it all was scheduled for tomorrow but after the last checkup we find out his blood was not coagulating fast enough and decided to wait and get him stronger first.
 The last couple of days he declined fast.
 Constantly being uncomfortable but still eating and being himself.
 Just restless.
 This morning the vet did an emergency ultrasound to make sure the gallbladder hasn’t rupture.
 He was more restless and panting.
 He told us that the surgery was no longer a safe option and ask if we wanted to put him thru more stress.
 He said after all we did that he most likely will not get better and that the next months would just bring more pain to him.
 He said it was time to let him go.
 Brought him home to think about it and hope he gets better with some meds and pain reliever.
-A hour later he seem the same energy but wasn’t able to walk.
+A hour later he seem the same energy but he wasn’t able to walk so well.
 His back legs seem to be a little stiff.

 We stayed home and hold him all day.
 We kept him comfortable and gave him all the love.
 He slept on me while I rub his little paws.
 Snore and looked so comfortable.
 We even took him for a walk where Kevin hold him and he just smile and looked around.
 He love the bedtime routine so we tried it, peanut butter kong in his bed.
 After 15 minutes he was sleeping and snoring.